gitpod-samples/awesome-gitpod/contributing.md

 Ensure your pull request adheres to the following guidelines:

-- Add projects in the appropiate section in alphabetical order.
+- Add projects in the appropriate section in alphabetical order.
 - If a section does not exist you may of course add one.
 - Only add projects that work, preferably vetted by multiple sources.